-&lt;sup>1 The IOUs consist of Southern California Gas Company, San Diego Gas and Electric Company, Southern California Edison, and Pacific Gas &Electric.
+1 The IOUs consist of Pacific Gas &Electric (PG&E), San Diego Gas and Electric Company (SDG&E), Southern California Edison (SCE), and Southern California Gas Company (SoCalGas), .

-&lt;sup>2 D.13-09-044 directed that quarterly reports be issued beginning on January 31, 2014.
+2 D.13-09-044 directed that quarterly reports be issued beginning on January 31, 2014.
 However, CAEATFA did not receive approval by that date to operate in the role of CHEEF.
 Due to that circumstance, SoCalGas requested and the Commission granted a suspension of Ordering Paragraph 21 until the time the CPUC established a revised